 An exit interview or an exit survey is a series of questions designed to reveal the reasons an employee is leaving, with a particular focus on identifying deficiencies within your organization that may be causing employees to seek employment elsewhere.
 These questions can be asked in person or in a written questionnaire, but the goal is always the same.

 Why exit surveys are important

 Exit surveys give you qualitative information about the employee experience that can help expose the reasons behind upward trends in company-wide employee attrition, high attrition rates in certain departments or teams, and help identify employee retention risks among the remaining team members.

-Many attrition risk factors can and should be monitored and analyzed quantitatively, but qualitative data clarifies this analysis and helps you develop more detailed action plans for preventing future attrition.
+Many attrition risk factors can and should be monitored and analyzed quantitatively, but qualitative data (in the form of exit surveys) clarifies this analysis and helps you develop more detailed action plans for preventing future attrition.

 What makes a good exit survey

 The most important thing about exit surveys and interviews is that they take an open and curious approach.
 You need to get honest responses from separating employees, and you’re not going to get that sort of honesty if the interview or survey feels like an interrogation or a justification for why things are the way they are.

 Also, avoid treating exit interviews as a mere formality, another box that needs to be checked during employee offboarding.
 An exit interview should make the separating employee feel like you value their input.
 If you’re just going through the motions, the employee will know, and they’ll just go through the motions.